Segment, Select, Correct: A Framework for Weakly-Supervised Referring Segmentation: Three-Stage Framework for Referring Image Segmentation

-Note that while the perfect matching problem from \citet{romera2016recurrent} admits an optimal solution under Hungarian matching, this is not the case in our setup as the number of \bluedataset set masks might be smaller than the number of objects if Stage 1 fails to segment one or more instances of the object in the scene.
+Note that while the perfect matching problem from \cite{romera2016recurrent} admits an optimal solution under Hungarian matching, this is not the case in our setup as the number of set \bluedataset masks might be smaller than the number of objects if Stage 1 fails to segment one or more instances of the object in the scene.
 So instead we perform \textit{constrained greedy matching} by taking $j^1, k^1, c^1 = \max l_\text{IoU}(\prediction_{j,k}, \pseudomask^c_{j,k})$ across all sentences and candidate masks, and assigning $\delta^*_{j^1, k, c^1} = 1$, for all $k$ -- thus guaranteeing \circled{2}. $(j^1, c^1)$ then get added to an exclusion set $\mathcal{C}$, and the next matching occurs by considering $j^2, k^2, c^2 = \max_{(j, c)\notin \mathcal{C}} l_\text{IoU}(\prediction_{j,k}, \pseudomask^c_{j,k})$ -- guaranteeing \circled{1} and \circled{3}.
-This process continues until the full matching, $\delta^*$, has been determined (pseudocode presented in Appendix \ref{app:algorithm}).
+This process continues until the full matching, $\delta^*$, has been determined -- pseudocode for the process is presented in Algorithm \ref{alg:greedy_contrastive_matching}.
 While constrained greedy matching does not guarantee the optimality of the problem solution, empirically it often yields the same one as Hungarian matching at a fraction of the running time.
-With the matching determined, the loss per image becomes: